 When I try to view some outlines or other downloads, I get an error.
 How can I view these?

 Most likely your computer or device is missing the Adobe Acrobat Reader.
 Get a free copy at here.

 Do you have tutorials or videos that can help me learn about this website?

 Yes, we have a growing list of video tutorials available at biblicaleldership.com/tutorials.

 My internet speed (bandwidth) is too slow and the videos appear to be jerky.
 What can I do?

 There are four “workarounds” to help you:

-2) Listen to the audio recordings—these are the same soundtracks taken from the video recordings and even at slower internet speeds you should be able to listen with minimal difficulty;
+2) Listen to the audio recordings instead of the videos—the audios are the soundtracks taken from the video recordings and you should be able to listen with minimal difficult even at slower internet speeds.

 3) Read the “Detailed Outline” on the web pages, following the video and “Lecture Outline”—a link right before the questions.
 These outlines give the main substance of the lecture.